Xon/XenForo-RedisCache/README.md

 Redis Sentinel support for high-availability.
 See http://redis.io/topics/sentinel for more information.
 Enable with:
 $config['cache']['backendOptions']['sentinel_master_set'] = 'mymaster';
+$config['cache']['backendOptions']['server'] = '127.0.0.1:26379';
-'server' now points to a comma delimited list of sentinal servers to find the master
+'server' now points to a comma delimited list of sentinal servers to find the master.
+Note; the port must be explicitly listed

 Licensing: